manahiyo831/RadioFieldAR/README.md

 This software has lots of room of improvements.

-But I hope to have this AR experience for many people.
+But first, I hope to have this AR experience for many people.

 I released this app as alpha version.